ANAHEIM, Calif. – If the Seattle Mariners needed evidence of what poor defense can cost, all they had to do was watch the Los Angeles Angels.

 In the bottom of the eighth, heat and Wells got to him.
 Iwakuma allowed a single to Aybar, then a home run to Wells and it was 7-3.

 In came Pryor, who struck out the first two batters he faced, gave up a single to Torii Hunter and came face to face with Pujols, a man he remembered.

 “He doubled off me, then said ‘hello’ to me the other day,” Pryor said, shaking his head.

 “We got ahead of Albert and Pryor threw a good fastball down low and Albert popped it up,” Olivo said.

-Come the ninth inning in came bone-weary closer Wilhelmsen, just back from a crazed 48-hour visit home in which he became a first-time father to a daughter.
+Came the ninth inning, in came bone-weary closer Wilhelmsen, just back from a crazed 48 hour visit home in which he became a first-time father to a daughter.